tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 ### I've always found comfort in reading other people's esports tales.

-Like from [Blitz](http://www.liquiddota.com/blogs/492656-1-2-year-summary-for-blitz), or [Capitalist](http://capitalist.gg/2016/10/26/test-post/), or [Khezu](http://www.twitlonger.com/show/n_1spa1k0), or [LD](http://www.liquiddota.com/blogs/488753-the-hardest-time-of-year), or [ppd](http://peterpandam.blogspot.com.au/2015/08/post-ti5-blog.html?m=1), or [Sheever](http://sheevergaming.com/cancer-sucks/), or [Envy](http://www.liquiddota.com/forum/dota-2-general/453564-becoming-a-dota-2-pro-my-experience-and-thoughts), or [Envy](http://www.liquiddota.com/blogs/473477-my-perspective-on-%EF%BC%A4%EF%BD%8F%EF%BD%94%EF%BC%A1%EF%BC%92), or [*Envy*](https://web.archive.org/web/20161009162806/http://npgame.gg/blog/himitsumonogatari.html), or the original (now deleted) B L O G B O Y himself, [Fluff.](https://www.reddit.com/r/DotA2/comments/207gdn/liquidfluffs_newst_blog_post_crash_and_burn_im/) So often do you only see the successes of people, but I think esports is rare in how intimately many personalities will also share with you their toils.
+Like from [Blitz](http://www.liquiddota.com/blogs/492656-1-2-year-summary-for-blitz), or [Capitalist](http://capitalist.gg/2016/10/26/test-post/), or [Khezu](http://www.twitlonger.com/show/n_1spa1k0), or [LD](http://www.liquiddota.com/blogs/488753-the-hardest-time-of-year), or [ppd](http://peterpandam.blogspot.com.au/2015/08/post-ti5-blog.html?m=1), or [Envy](http://www.liquiddota.com/forum/dota-2-general/453564-becoming-a-dota-2-pro-my-experience-and-thoughts), or [Envy](http://www.liquiddota.com/blogs/473477-my-perspective-on-%EF%BC%A4%EF%BD%8F%EF%BD%94%EF%BC%A1%EF%BC%92), or [*Envy*](https://web.archive.org/web/20161009162806/http://npgame.gg/blog/himitsumonogatari.html), or the original (now deleted) B L O G B O Y himself, [Fluff.](https://www.reddit.com/r/DotA2/comments/207gdn/liquidfluffs_newst_blog_post_crash_and_burn_im/) So often do you only see the successes of people, but I think esports is rare in how intimately many personalities will also share with you their toils.
 These blogs aren't just worthwhile for their [historical significance](http://www.liquiddota.com/forum/dota-2-general/454226-going-on-leave-from-university-to-play-dota-2), but they also give perspective for the people who are looking to follow their same path.

 Nearly everyone at TI7 told me this next year is going to be straight milk and honey for casters like me.
 Tons of events, an obscene number of qualifiers, and an official *"structure"* defined by Valve to boot.
 A chance to take this voice on the road.
 Assuming that's all true, though, there will also be many, many, ambitious casters looking for their first breaks in the coming months.
 Now I've never been much of a blog guy myself, which is strange seeing as how I enjoy writing and am also painfully narcissistic.
 But I never review my Amazon purchases and I always ignore the extra $0.90 Google Opinion Rewards would give me to rate a restaurant, so I guess it's only fitting I let Dota be the one aspect of my life where I'm not a leech on society.